 Emissions-control technologies targeting volatile organic compounds and methane, with particular focus on oil and coproducing wells, liquids unloading, leaks, pneumatic devices and compressors offer cost-effective ways to substantially reduce methane waste and emissions.

 The collected data shows a substantial amount of methane emissions originating from leaks from gas production, gas processing and transmission.
 Studies show most methane and volatile organic chemical leaks happen from only a few components at a limited number of sites.

-Regularly scheduled inspections of project infrastructure helps companies know the points within their project infrastructure where methane is being released. geoAMPS, a technology company in the Columbus, OH, area, has developed software for the oil and gas industry that, among other capabilities, helps companies establish inspection and workflow schedules.
+Regularly scheduled inspections of project infrastructure helps the Home Inspector companies know the points within their project infrastructure where methane is being released. geoAMPS, a technology company in the Columbus, OH, area, has developed software for the oil and gas industry that, among other capabilities, helps companies establish inspection and workflow schedules.

 The schedule can be as broad as inspection of one or more compressors or as detailed as inspection of individual seals.
 Through a centralized web database, the administrator can assign an inspection and the work crew can communicate the results and any repair work required.
 By utilizing mobile devises, the inspection can be assigned and the results reported quickly and without the need for paper records.
 The chance of duplicating inspections of specific sections of infrastructure is greatly reduced if not eliminated.